Lukasss93/laravel-larex/README.md

 Laravel Larex lets you translate your whole Laravel application with a single CSV file.

-You can import translation entries from resources/lang files into a structured CSV, edit the translations and export them back to Laravel PHP files.
+You can import translation entries from lang folder into a structured CSV, edit the translations and export them back to Laravel PHP files.

 Laravel Larex also supports functionalities to sort entries and find strings that aren't localized yet.